Amy E. Armstrong, Archivist

 Lang is a lecturer in The University of Texas at Austin’s College of Liberal Arts Humanities programs and part-time project archivist in the archives and visual materials cataloging department at the Ransom Center.
 He has a PhD in Medieval English Literature from Washington University in St. Louis, with a background in medieval and early modern English paleography and interests in digital editing and collaborative publication.
 He has been employed to assist in the processing of the Carl H. Pforzheimer collection of English manuscripts from 2012–2014.

-Christine Lee, Director of Marketing
+Christine Lee, former Director of Marketing

 Lee manages marketing and membership initiatives at the Ransom Center, which includes branding, graphic design, advertising, and promotional partnerships.
 She also assists with the visitor services volunteer program.